Should I Take Out a Loan or Lease Farm Equipment?

-Lease payments may be deductible for taxes.
+Payments on a farm equipment lease may be deductible for taxes.

 Am I risk averse?

-Is ownership important to me?
+Is equipment ownership important to me?

 With a lease, you don't own the equipment.
 However, Operating Leases do provide a purchase option at the end of the term.
 Find a Koenig Equipment location near you to learn more about the different options.